Pratyush-Bhattacharya/cse15l-lab-reports/LabReport1.md

 [user@sahara ~]$ cd
 [user@sahara ~]$
 ```
+There is no error.
 The prompt remains unchanged in the above code.
 If the working directory is not the home directory:
 ```
 [user@sahara ~/lecture1]$ cd
 [user@sahara ~]$
 ```
+There is no error.
 In this case, the working directory was in the `lecture1` folder.
 But `cd` with no arguments redirected it back to home.

 **2: With a directory as an argument**